werf/werf/docs/pages/configuration/stapel_image/assembly_instructions.md

 _Shell assembly instructions_ are arrays of bash commands for _user stages_.
 Commands for one stage are executed as one `RUN` instruction in Dockerfile, and thus werf creates one layer for one _user stage_.

-Werf provides distribution agnostic bash binary, so you need no bash binary in the [base image]({{ site.baseurl }}/documentation/configuration/stapel_image/base_image.html).
+werf provides distribution agnostic bash binary, so you need no bash binary in the [base image]({{ site.baseurl }}/documentation/configuration/stapel_image/base_image.html).
 Commands for one stage are joined with `&&` and then encoded as base64. _User stage assembly container_ runs decoding and then executes joined commands.
 For example, _beforeInstall_ stage with `apt-get update` and `apt-get install` commands:

 ```yaml
 beforeInstall: